srikanthmaganti/DBMS-Ride-Sharing-Project/README.md

 ### How to run the code
 Below is the list of steps you can do.
 You can skip certain steps assuming you already have result files from those steps.
-Before running any code, please download all data files from Data folder here.
+Before running any code, please download all data files from Data folder [[here](https://uofi.box.com/s/e32xj3oerls3bsmrbkju855iqc1jbqi1)].

 #### 1. Generate Ride sharing centers
 Run Generate_centers.py, you will get a csv containing all ride sharing cluster centers.
 Also the code will automatically plot a New York map with all ride sharnig centers.
 Note: Please add Lagruadia as the first center to the csv file.